See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Detailed Experimental Setup

+(\romannumeral 3) \textbf{State-functionality Annotation.} This step employs $\mathcal{G}$ and $\mathcal{Q}$ as independent annotators to label the GUI toggle state and its functionality.
+Given the bounding box $b$ of a GUI toggle and the corresponding box-highlighted screenshot $s_b$, each annotator independently determines the current toggle state $\sigma$, where 0 indicates the toggle is currently off and 1 indicates it is on, and toggle functionality $f$.
+The prompt template for this annotation is provided in Appendix~\ref{appendix:prompts}.
+To ensure label reliability, we apply inter-annotator agreement: only when both $\mathcal{G}$ and $\mathcal{Q}$ produce identical annotations for both $\sigma$ and $f$, we accept the final annotation $\langle s_b, b, \sigma, f \rangle$.
+The process of state-functionality annotation is formally represented as follows.

-After the three-step construction pipeline illustrated in Section~\ref{subsec:constructionOfStateControlBenchmark}, we obtain 40,918 screenshots with annotations.
-To comprehensively evaluate multimodal agent performance, each record is extended with both positive and negative instructions generated by the annotated target toggle feature.
-Positive instructions require toggling to change the state, while negative ones require maintaining the current state.
-This results in 81,836 samples.
-Finally, we randomly split the whole Benchmark into 73,652 positive-negative balanced training samples and 8,184 balanced testing samples.
+After annotation, we obtain 40,918 screenshots.
+For more comprehensive and practical evaluation, we replace the box-highlighted screenshots $s_b$ with the original screenshots $s$ and then expand each record with both positive and negative instructions based on the annotated toggle.
+Positive instructions $u_p$ require clicking the toggle to change the state, while negative ones $u_n$ require maintaining the current state.
+This yields 81,836 samples, which are then split into 73,652 balanced training and 8,184 testing samples, where each positive sample corresponds to a negative sample within the same split.
+The data source distribution for the state control benchmark is shown in Table~\ref{tab:dataSourceDistribution}.

 Examples of test samples are provided in Figure~\ref{fig:exampleFromStateControlBenchmarkTest}, with target toggles highlighted in red boxes for clarity.